 Image Source: Wikimedia Commons

-Electric motors are more effective than traditional ICE in converting stored energy.
+Electric motors convert electrical energy into mechanical energy.
+They are more effective than traditional ICE in converting stored energy.
 They also have higher onboard efficiency than diesel engines.
-Most electric cars today, either use lithium-ion or lead-acid batteries.
-Each has their own (dis)advantages.
+Most electric cars either use lithium-ion or lead-acid batteries.

-Although its lesser core temperature (while burning fuel) causes a negligible amount of Nitrogen oxide emissions, it leads to incomplete burning of fuel, which result in relatively high carbon monoxide and hydrocarbon emissions.
-As of 2017, no HCCI engines are produced commercially.
+Although its lesser core temperature (while burning fuel) causes a negligible amount of Nitrogen oxide emissions, it leads to incomplete burning of fuel, which results in relatively high carbon monoxide and hydrocarbon emissions.
+As of today, no HCCI engines are produced commercially.
 However, we have several functioning HCCI prototypes.

 8. Single Cylinder Engine